Contents

 Despite its use to denote a second place in sporting competitions, silver is an excellent first choice when it comes to investing in precious metals.
 Silver has been used as currency since about 600 BCE.
 The oldest coin ever discovered was crafted between 610 and 600 BCE and was made of electrum – an alloy of gold and silver.

-Due to its many uses in tech and medicine – as well as its collectability in the form of coins, rounds, and bars – silver represents a solid investment.
+Due to its many uses in tech and medicine – as well as its collectability in the form of coins, bars, and silver rounds for sale online silver represents a solid investment.
 Additionally, silver is more affordable than gold, making it more accessible to first-time investors.

 When investing in silver coins, you have three options: bullion, proofs, and junk silver.